Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Also, it is proven that fish feed upwards over 80 percent of the time so a bait suspended by a float should be better.

-The problem is that most float-fishing anglers fish poorly, and, for this reason, bobber doggin might be better.
+The problem is that most suspension float-fishing anglers fish poorly, and, for this reason, bobber doggin might be better.
+It’s pretty hard to screw it up.

 With float fishing, your bobber suspends your bait off the bottom.
-But, with bobber doggin, the line pulls the weight which is dragging along the bottom and there are many potential downsides to this.
+But, with bobber doggin, the current pulls the float and the weight, which is drags the bait along the bottom.
+There are many potential downsides to a dragging bait.

 With the weight dragging on the bottom, it could also drag the bait too fast.